aritra-2506/Dynamic-Range-Controller/README.md

 4. Expander
 5. Noise Gate.

-The web implementation of drc looked like 'drc.png' uploaded here.

-Is is used to compare how the audio quality and the signal time plot and it's dynamic range change with change in different parameters like Ratio, Threshold, Attack, Release, Hold etc.
+Is is used to compare how the audio quality and the signal time plot and it's dynamic range change with change in different parameters like Ratio, Threshold, Attack, Release, Hold etc. We can also see the corresponding change in Static Curve and Block Diagram.